RandyBrown12/Independent_Study/W1-2Notes/W1-2Notes.md

 ### kube-apiserver

-* This process is using REST operations to validate & configure data api objects such as pods, services, etc.
+* This process is using REST operations to validate & configure data API objects such as pods, services, etc.
-* The API server is used to act as an entrypoint for Kubernetes control plane.
+* The API server is used to act as an entry point for Kubernetes control plane.

 ### etcd